Dirac231/BCHamming/README.md

 # Qiskit Hackathon Europe 2021

+This repository was created for the Europe Qiskit Hackaton 2021. \
+ \
-This repository was created for the Europe Qiskit Hackaton 2021.
-It focuses on building a quantum version of the Hamming code and the BCH model. \
+ The project focuses on building a quantum version of the Hamming code and the BCH model. \
 \
 The official report is available [here](https://github.com/Dirac231/BCHamming/blob/main/Report.pdf)